 The Norwegian NAP tackles corporate governance already in the Summary section [page 8]: “Norway already has sound legislation for safe guarding human rights.
 In many fields processes have already been started and changes made that are relevant to UN and OECD instruments, for example the Government’s state ownership policy, corporate governance of the Government Pension Fund Global and a number of measures implemented by diplomatic and consular missions.”

-In the section devoted to CSR in the Norwegian Business Sector, the NAP states that: “The Norwegian Corporate Governance Board (NUES) has published recommendations that have to be followed by all companies listed on the Oslo Stock Exchange.”
+In section 1.3 CSR in the Norwegian business sector, the NAP states that: “The Norwegian Corporate Governance Board (NUES) has published recommendations that have to be followed by all companies listed on the Oslo Stock Exchange.”

 In The State Duty to Protect Human Rights Section, corporate law is mentioned with regards to the GP3:” In meeting their duty to protect, States should: (…) Ensure that other laws and policies governing the creation and ongoing operation of business enterprises, such as corporate law, do not constrain but enable business respect for human rights.”